'The Lion King': Theology and Biblical References

 - The land animals represent the shepherds in the fields.

 - The birds of the air represent the angelic host in the air.

 - The wise baboon lifting up the baby cub represents the wise men who arrived to see Jesus much later.

-All the animals bowed down and worshipped and honored the newborn prince because one day he would be king of Pride Land.
+All the animals bowed down, worshipped, and honored the newborn prince because he was expected to be king of Pride Land one day.

 Satan in The Lion King

 Mufasa was the reigning king, but his jealous brother, Scar, wanted the throne himself.
 Therefore, he plotted to rid the two people who stood in his way: his brother Mufasa and his nephew Simba.

 One day he got Simba alone telling him he had a surprise for him.
 He told Simba to wait and practice roaring while he went to get his father.
 In the meantime, Scar planned for Simba to be attacked by hyenas.
 When Mufasa came to protect his son, Scar pushed the king over the cliff and he was killed.
 However, he told Simba that it was Simba's fault.

 Evil Scar instructed Simba to run away and never return.
 Scar also told the hyenas to go after Simba and kill him, but Simba ran ahead of the hyenas and escaped.

 With the two heirs to the throne out of the way, Scar usurped the throne and began to reign himself.